psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 call](https://www.youtube.com/watch?v=aSVUJXomnFo).
 Every game he does generates at least one or two twitter clips from the Men In Blazers.
 No American announcer even comes close.

-The analysts for the Premier League broadcasts also mostly better than NFL and NBA.
+The analysts for the Premier League broadcasts are also mostly better than NFL and NBA.
 Not only do they all seem able to provide you with early Tony Romo levels of insight into the what's going on in the game, they also have no fear when it comes to criticizing the players, coaches, and refs doing the playing, coaching, and reffing.
 No missed strike is a